pgadmin-org/pgadmin4/docs/en_US/preferences.rst

 .. image:: images/preferences_dashboard_display.png
     :alt: Preferences dialog dashboard display options

+* When the *Show activity?* switch is set to *True*, activity tables will be displayed on dashboards.

+* When the *Show graph data points?* switch is set to *True*, data points will be visible on graph lines.

 * When the *Show graphs?* switch is set to *True*, graphs will be displayed on dashboards.

-* When the *Show activity?* switch is set to *True*, activity tables will be displayed on dashboards.
+* When the *Show mouse hover tooltip?* switch is set to *True*, a tooltip will appear on mouse hover on the graph lines giving the data point details.

 **The Debugger Node**